 When creating permissions, some important things to keep in mind are the roles and responsibilities of your users.
 Are they simply looking to find and download images to use in other projects, or are they asset creators who need to upload on a regular basis.
 You will also want to think about different regions, departments, or clients depending on your business.

-In every Image Relay plan you can create unlimited basic permissions.
+You can create unlimited basic permissions.
 Some organizations have just a few Basic groups, while others have fifty to one hundred!
 Basic permissions allow people to search, review and download, and they can also create share links if you allow.

 Depending on your plan, you will have anywhere from one to an unlimited number of Admins.
 You can check the specifics of your contract to be sure.
 The main function that differentiates Admins from Basic users is the ability to upload.
 Depending on their settings, Admins can tag and edit content, move folders, administer versions, delete files and more.

-Limited Admin is currently only available to Enterprise plans and as a special add-on.
 Limited admin allows you to give Admin permissions to specific folders rather than the whole library.
 With the Limited Admin setting, you can allow a user to view and download in certain parts of the library, but administer only specific folders.
 For example, this is a great feature for people who work at certain locations and need to administer only that content, or for photographers who need to administer their work, but not the rest of the library.
-If you like to add Limited Admin to your plan, please contact email@example.com.
+If you like to add Limited Admin to your plan, please contact firstname.lastname@example.org.

 There is one Primary Admin for each Image Relay library.
 They have some special admin settings that only they can see which includes branding the portal, handling billing, setting up the upload and user agreements and several other tasks.
 They will also choose if the other Admins are allowed to change user permissions.
 If you are reading this intro you may be the Primary Admin yourself!

 Once you have your permissions set up, it’s time to invite your users!
 Depending on how many users you have, you can do this individually or in bulk.
-If you would like to invite in bulk, please email firstname.lastname@example.org. and we can help you.
-To invite individually, you will need a users name, email and company, and you will assign them a permission level before you invite them.
+If you would like to invite in bulk, please email email@example.com. and we can help you.
+To invite individually, you will need a user's name, email and company, and you will assign them a permission level before you invite them.
 Read more on inviting users and pending states below.